Lunchbox7985/Portal-Gun/README.md

 3. again, i got knock offs, but any neopixel compatible clone should do.
 I hvae had good luck so far with DIYMall brand from amazon.
 4. same as above
 5. i bought a pack of 100 as they are cheap, if you do other projects they can come in handy, but this only needs one.
-6. the modified STL files i provided have cutouts for switchs of these dimensions specifically.
+6. the modified STL files i provided have cutouts for switches of these dimensions specifically.
 7. same as above
 8. same as above
 9. same as above